cobaltt7/strife.js/README.md

 Remember to return a boolean to explicitly say whether execution should continue.

 A use case for this would be an automoderation system working alongside an XP system.
-The automoderation system could define a pre-event to delete rule-breaking messages and return `false` so users do not receive XP for rule-breaking messages.
+The automoderation system could define a pre-event handler to delete rule-breaking messages and return `false` so users do not receive XP for rule-breaking messages.

-You are only allowed to define one pre-event per event.
-You can define a pre-event with or without defining normal events.
+You are only allowed to define one pre-event handler per event.
+You can define a pre-event handler with or without defining normal event handlers for that event.

 ### Components

-Use the `defineButton()`, `defineModal()`, and `defineSelect()` functions to define button, modal, and select menu listeners respectively:
+Use the `defineButton()`, `defineModal()`, and `defineSelect()` functions to define button, modal, and select menu handler respectively:

 ```js
 import { defineButton } from "strife.js";